Your safety and security is a priority.

 In the event of a power outage, the residence halls and the Greenery in the CAB have emergency generators.
 The main campus boiler which provides RAD with the steam necessary to provide heating and domestic hot-water service also operates on emergency power.

-Puget Sound Energy supplies our campus with power; for the latest service alerts, visit pse.com.
+Puget Sound Energy supplies our campus with power; for the latest service alerts, visit their website.

 If all generators are operational, this is what students can expect:

-- In A–D buildings, the generators will provide emergency lighting, fire and smoke detection, heating and domestic hot/cold water.
+- In A–D buildings, the generators will provide emergency lighting, fire and smoke detection, heating and domestic hot and cold water.
 There will be no electricity.

 - Elevators in A building will remain operational.